GMAP/NPB-GPU/README.md

 This is a repository aimed at providing GPU parallel codes with different parallel APIs for the NAS Parallel Benchmarks ([NPB](https://www.nas.nasa.gov/publications/npb.html)) from a C/C++ version ([NPB-CPP](https://github.com/GMAP/NPB-CPP)).
 You can also contribute with this project, writing issues and pull requests. :smile:

-:sound:*News:* Parametrization support for configuring number of threads per block. :date:25/Jul/2021
+:sound:*News:* Parametrization support for configuring number of threads per block and CUDA parallelism optimizations. :date:25/Jul/2021

 :sound:*News:* CUDA versions for pseudo-applications added and IS improved. :date:11/Feb/2021